 Your current sales process might have some gaps.
 It’s crucial that you identify the areas that need improvement so that you can focus on them.

 For instance, you can listen to phone calls with prospects or review the emails the team sends.
-You’ll notice where they make mistakes in their approach.
+You’ll notice where they make common mistakes in their approach.

 3. Find Out What Works for Your Sales Team

 The salespeople are the ones communicating with customers every day.
 They know which procedures and methods work and which don’t.
-Listen to their input to create a sales process that meets their needs.
+Listen to their input to create build a sales process that meets their needs.

 4. Create a Straightforward Sales Process With Measurable Objectives